IMPACT Design Lab

 Armine is a graduate student in Conflict Resolution and Coexistence (COEX) program at the Heller School at Brandeis University.
-She holds another MA degree in Cultural Management from Istanbul Bilgi University (Turkey).
+She holds another MA in cultural management from Istanbul Bilgi University (Turkey).

-Armine comes from Armenia, a country with ongoing conflicts with two of its neighbors – Azerbaijan and Turkey.
-She was born in Gyumri in Armenia, a city located very close to Turkish border, which is one of the few sealed borders in the world right now.
+Armine comes from Armenia, a country with ongoing conflicts with two of its neighbors — Azerbaijan and Turkey.
+She was born in Gyumri, a city located very close to Turkish border, which is one of the few sealed borders in the world right now.

 Babu Ayindo, IMPACT Steering Committee Member

-is a storyteller, artist, teacher, facilitator, researcher, and writer with over two decades of experience in the design, implementation and evaluation of peacebuilding processes and programs in different parts of the world.
-He has taught short courses in arts-based approaches to peace work at peacebuilding institutes in Africa, Asia, the Pacific, and North America.
+Babu is a storyteller, artist, teacher, facilitator, researcher and writer with over two decades of experience in the design, implementation and evaluation of peacebuilding processes and programs in different parts of the world.
+He has taught short courses in arts-based approaches to peace work at peacebuilding institutes in Africa, Asia, the Pacific and North America.

-Babu holds a B.Ed from Kenyatta University, Nairobi, Kenya, and MA in Conflict Transformation from Eastern Mennonite University, USA.
-In September 2017 he successfully defended his doctoral thesis titled, "Arts, Peacebuilding and Decolonization: A Comparative Study of Parihaka, Mindanao and Nairobi" at the University of Otago (Aotearoa/New Zealand).
+Babu holds a B.Ed from Kenyatta University, Nairobi, Kenya, and MA in conflict transformation from Eastern Mennonite University, USA.
+In September 2017, he successfully defended his doctoral thesis, "Arts, Peacebuilding and Decolonization: A Comparative Study of Parihaka, Mindanao and Nairobi" at the University of Otago (Aotearoa/New Zealand).